RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/TaskOperations-RosettaScripts.md

 **[[OperateOnResidueSubset|OperateOnResidueSubsetOperation]]** - Use [[ResidueSelectors]] and [[Residue Level TaskOperations]] to specify a particular behavior on a particular subset of residues.

-[[OperateOnCertainResidues Operation]] - An older way of specifying particular groups of residues.
+[[OperateOnCertainResidues Operation|OperateOnCertainResiduesOperations]] - An older way of specifying particular groups of residues.
 Deprecated.
 Use OperateOnResidueSubset instead.

 Specialized TaskOperations
 ==========================